spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 a compact source region.
 The trace model will be evaluated for these regions, with some padding for nearby pixels; it will not be evaluated in other regions.

+For MOS and fixed slit data, note that the model accuracy also depends on the position of the source within the spectral region.
+Sources on the edge of a MOS slitlet, for example, may not be well modeled by the spline fits, even if they are bright and compact.

 If no oversampling is desired (i.e., the ``oversample`` parameter is set to 1.0), then the trace model is evaluated at every input pixel in a compact source region to create a wavelength-dependent spatial profile.
 This image is stored in the output datamodel, in the ``trace_model`` attribute.